kevgleeson78/Theory-of-algorithms-project/README.md

 #### Reading in a File.
 A file can be passed in as a command line argument.
 A further error check is used to ensure that a valid file has been passed as an argument.
+If an error occurs a message of the error type is displayed within the command line to the user.
 ```C
 // declare A file pointer from cmd input
   FILE* f;